SquaredLabs/travelfunds-vm/README.md

 The root directory of this project will be mounted in the VM at `/vagrant`.
 I recommend using the `workspace` directory (`/vagrant/workspace` on the VM) to hold your projects.

 This boilerplate is meant to be extended to provide a development environment suitable for your project.
 See [Extending](#extending) below.

+### Other Vagrant Commands
+- To stop your VM: `vagrant halt`
+- To restart your VM: `vagrant reload`
+- To run ansible again (i.e., after making changes to the playbook): `vagrant provision`

 ## Basic Customization
 Configuration can be changed in `ansible/vars/all.yml`.